- European Commission Vice-President for Democracy and Demography

 Born in Barcelona in 1978, studied Political Science at the Autonomous University of Barcelona, the Sussex University and the Université Libre de Bruxelles.
 He lives in Brussels since 2008.
 He has been responsible for campaigns European Federation of Public Service Unions and jointly responsible for the first successful European Citizens' Initiative (ECI) on the human right to water (www.right2water.eu).
 In September 2015 he was appointed Director of International Relations of the City Council until he returned to Brussels in 2017.
 Where he continues to campaign on several issues like tax justice, right to health or transparency.

-Olga Kikou is Head of the EU office of Compassion in World Farming, an international organisation with offices and representations in nine European countries, the US, China and South Africa, dedicated to improving farm animal welfare, ending industrial animal agriculture and achieving sustainable food and farming.
-Having worked in international organisations in the non-profit sector and in research and planning, she has directed her efforts towards raising awareness on the importance of citizen participation.
-Olga has a long-time involvement in animal advocacy and is currently lobbying the EU Institutions on key interests concerning the interlinked areas of farm animal welfare, food and farming, raising the profile of these issues on the policy making agenda, by engaging with stakeholders, exploring synergies and developing joint strategies to influence policy in the above areas.
-Olga is also a substitute representative of the Citizens’ Committee for the End The Cage Age ECI.
+Olga Kikou is substitute representative of the Citizens’ Committee for the End The Cage Age ECI.
+She is Head of the EU office of Compassion in World Farming, an international organisation with offices and representatives in many European countries, the US, China and South Africa, dedicated to improving farm animal welfare, ending industrial animal agriculture and achieving sustainable food and farming.
+Holding a Ph.D. from the University of Massachusetts and having worked in international organisations in the non-profit sector, in research and planning, she became involved in raising awareness of the importance of citizen participation.
+Having managed the Volunteer Programme for the Athens 2004 Olympic and Paralympic Games, she steered her efforts to advocacy work.
+Olga has a long-time involvement in animal advocacy and is currently informing the EU Institutions on key EU interests concerning the interlinked areas of farm animal welfare, food and farming, raising the profile of these issues on the policy making agenda.
+She also engages with civil society organisations and other stakeholders, exploring synergies and developing joint strategies to influence policy in the interest of citizens in the above areas.

 - president of the ECI ad hoc group at the European Economic and Social Committee (EESC)